Jason Wolfe (entrepreneur): Recognition and awards

 Ernst & Young named him the 2011 Entrepreneur of the Year for the Western Pennsylvania and West Virginia region.
 In 2013, he was given the Pennsylvania Governor's ImPAct Award in the Entrepreneur category.
 In 2014, he was named the Milton Hershey School's "Alumnus of the Year."
+That same year, GiftCards.com was honored in the medium-company category of the Pittsburgh Business Ethics Awards.
 In 2015, the Pittsburgh Business Times honored Wolfe with a Diamond award.
 In 2015, Wolfe was named Tech CEO of the Year by the Pittsburgh Tech Council.
 In 2017, The Pittsburgh Venture Capital Association presented Wolfe with the Outstanding Entrepreneur Award.
 In 2018, The Pittsburgh Technology Council elected Wolfe as the chairman of the organization's board of directors.
 Wolfe was selected to the board of director's of Family Design Resources, Inc in 2018 to help with child welfare and adoption in Pennsylvania.
 Carnegie Science Center awarded Jason with Entrepreneur award in 2019.

 Wolfe.com was ranked #26 in the region by Inc 5000 and #382 overall.
+In 2022, the Pittsburgh Business Times ranked The Wolfe Companies as the fastest-growing company in the Pittsburgh region, citing three-year revenue growth of 741 percent.
+In 2025, The Wolfe Companies was ranked No. 1,982 on the Inc. 5000 list of fastest-growing private companies in the United States, with three-year revenue growth of 218 percent.